peterhee/DockerContainer/RedisCounter/readme.md

 ## Deploy it in s swarm
 Make sure you have minimum of two docker nodes running which have joind a swarm.

-Make sure that you have a overlay network redisnet deployed and a redis in the network.
+Make sure that you have a overlay network redisnet deployed and a redis cache deployed in the network.

-1) Pull Image from Repository
+1. Pull Image from Repository
     >docker pull docker.io/pheese/rediscounter

 2. Create service